theNizo/installMicroG/README.md

 ### Nothing happens when I click on "System grants signature spoofing permission"
 Normally, when you click on "System grants signature spoofing permission" in Self-Check under "Signature spoofing support", you should get a Dialog where you need to allow the app to use that.
 I installed my ROM a couple of times and every time I got no dialog.
 But according to microG settings, everything has the correct signature.
 So everything's fine.

-### Can't sync contacts/calendar
-MicroG doesn't include the Google Contacts Sync Adapter, as well as the Google Calendar Sync Adapter.
-You can get the APKs from somewhere else and install them.
-It's recommended to install them as System apps, but as far as I can remember, it should also work without being a system app.

-Unfortunately, I don't understand how to install that correctly (and it doesn't work for me at the moment).
-I'll update this section once I know more about it.